 The vegetarian Stir-fried red rice with Thai flavors is yet another simple recipe with red rice you’ll love.

 What you will need for the stir-fried chicken

 Chicken breast, red rice, dried or canned red beans, purple cabbage, carrot, scallion, red chili, soy sauce, sesame oil, roasted and chopped peanuts are all you need to create the awesome stir-fried chicken.
 The red beans I have used are smaller than the better-known kidney beans and take lesser time to cook.
 They can be replaced with kidney beans if you have the luxury of time, or just use the canned version.

-Also, use dark soy sauce if you want a tastier as well as more visually appetizing dish.
+Also, use dark soy sauce if you want a tastier as well as a more visually appetizing dish.
 Did you know that dark soy sauce has more flavor but lesser salt when compared to the same amount of light soy sauce?

 How to cook stir-fried chicken with red rice

 The stir-frying technique requires you to keep all the ingredients ready before lighting the stovetop.
 No scrambling around the kitchen with the stove on (that’s me, most of the time).
 This stir-fried chicken recipe made me realize the benefits of being well organized!